 This can prove tricky for families with older children, as school attendance laws mean that taking children out of class without a reasonable excuse could result in a fine.
 However, if your children are yet to start school, you could save hundreds of pounds by holidaying out of season.
 It’s possible to find great deals on weekday excursions during term-time, and if you keep an eye on the weather forecast, you can still enjoy great weather out of season.

 11) Reduce Your Food Costs

 If you’re the sort of family that enjoys takeaways more than once a week, cutting down on the amount of fast food could be great for your wallet – and your waistline.

-If possible, avoid going to the supermarket as a family – stores are great at placing items at key junctures, and when these items (usually junk food, toys or computer games) capture the attention of your children, it can be difficult to say no.
+If possible, avoid going to the supermarket as a family – stores are great at placing items at key junctures.
+When these items (usually junk food, toys or computer games) capture the attention of your children, it can be difficult to say no.

 12) Look for Cheap Family Activities

 Not every family day out has to involve an expensive trip to a theme park.
 There are lots of family-friendly activities which you can do for free.
-Nature walks, wild camping or a simple trip to the local public play park can all be great bonding experiences which don’t come with an entrance fee.
+For example, nature walks, wild camping or a simple trip to the local public play park can all be great bonding experiences that don’t come with an entrance fee.